Toronto history » Blog » Toronto Tax History

 The Turning Point: The 1998 Amalgamation

-But for taxpayers, it kicked off a very specific political era.
+Nonetheless, But for taxpayer, it plain off a real specific political geological era.

 Mel Lastman (1998–2003): The Zero Era